Saturday, August 24, 2024

 Madame T is probably Anna Alexandrovna Vyrubova (née Taneyeva), a 'lady in waiting'.

-Rasputin's rise some attribute in part to the desire to have an ethnic Russian to influence the Emperor, rather than foreigners, other men were attempted to influence the Emperor.
+Rasputin's rise some attribute in part to the desire to have an ethnic Russian to influence the Emperor, rather than foreigners, other men were attempted to influence him.

 Rasputin made Munya promise to stop attending spiritualist séances and practicing automatic writing under the influence of spirits.
 He told her these things they called spirits were in fact demons, tricking us into thinking we were in contact with the souls of our departed loved ones.
 Only those rare persons with pure souls free of the sins of the world could make contact with these true spirits, Rasputin told Munya and her mother, and for others to even try was to engage in sin....From that day Munya and Lyubov remained devote to Rasputin for the rest of their lives.--Rasputin, Faith, Power, and the Twilight of the Romanovs, p.349